Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 We usually assume that only humans know about rights and freedoms, and only humans can exercise or experience them.
 But human rights and freedoms are not only for individual people.
 Organisations of all kinds may have rights.
 Examples are the various levels of government, regulatory authorities, commercial companies, and religious institutions.
 These have distinctive rights and powers.

 In cases where a medical procedure for a child is considered to be necessary or desirable, doctors or hospitals may sometimes claim the right to act against the wishes of parents.
-Parents may claim to have “natural” rights due to their status.
+The parents may claim to have “natural” rights due to their status.

 Wealthy people and people of high social rank are usually able to do things that other people are unable to do.
 People who are not citizens of the country they are living in often do not have some rights that the citizens have.